School Name: Orchard Primary School

 4. How are parents/carers kept informed about the support the school have put in place?

 Each child’s learning will be planned by the class teacher.
-It will be differentiated accordingly to suit the pupil’s individual needs.
+The work is differentiated accordingly to suit the pupil’s individual needs.
 This may include additional support by the teacher or teaching assistant in class.

 If a pupil has needs related to more specific areas of their education, such as reading, spelling, handwriting, numeracy etc. then the pupil will be placed in a small focus group.
-The child may receive extra literacy/numeracy support from the SENCO or specialist TA.
-The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.
+The child may receive extra literacy/numeracy support from the Class teacher/ TA.
+Interventions include Memory Magic/ SEMH Groups.
+The intervention will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.

 If you have any queries related to the interventions, please do not hesitate to contact the class teacher or SENCO.

-Pupil Progress Meetings are held each half term.
+Pupil Progress Meetings are held half termly.
 This is a meeting where the class teacher meets with the Senior Leadership Team and the SEND Team, to discuss the progress of the pupils in their class.
 This shared discussion highlights any potential problems .and monitors existing interventions and support.

-When a child has been identified as having special educational needs, their work will be differentiated by the class teacher.
-This will enable them to access the curriculum more easily.
+When a child has been identified as having special educational needs, their work and resources will be differentiated by the class teacher.
+This will enable the child to access the curriculum..
 The class teacher works with all children in their class.
-The class teacher will plan the work for the TA.
-TA’s may be allocated to work with children 1-1 or in a small group.
+The class teacher will plan the work for the TA.who may be allocated to work with children 1-1 or in a small group.
 All support staff receive internal and external training for the areas of SEND support that is relevant to them.

-If your child has complex SEND they may have a Statement of SEN/EHC Plan.
-This means that a formal Review meeting will take place with you and all agencies involved, to discuss your child’s progress.
-All reports are co-lated and all relevant parties are given copies.
+If a child has more complex SEND they may have a Statement of SEN/EHC Plan.
+This means that a yearly formal Review meeting will take place with parents and the SEND Team to discuss the child’s progress.
+All reports are co-lated and relevant parties are given copies.

 7. How are parents/carers kept informed about their child’s progress?